A Travel Price Comparison for Families, Couples, and Backpackers Amsterdam vs. Denver for Nightlife, Backpackers, Attractions, and Couples

 It's hard to know how much time to spend in Amsterdam.
 For many, it makes a great getaway for five days.
 Make sure you visit the old town while you're here.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

-Travelers enjoy the skiing and nightlife when visiting the suburban city of Denver.
+Travelers enjoy the skiing and nightlife when visiting the accessible city of Denver.
 The length of your ideal trip is an individual decision.
 Five days is plenty of time to see everything, even with extra days to spare.

 A week in Amsterdam or Denver?